rizaldim/personal-site-2/src/about.md

 I am from Padang, Indonesia but now live in Jakarta with my wife and her calico cat.
 Until now I still don't know if the cat likes me or hates me.

+If you want to hire me or work with me or anything, feel free to check
+<a href="/cv/">my cv</a>.
+It's still in constant update as we speak.